tejall24/AWS-Cloud-Database-Modernization-IaaS-to-PaaS-Migration/README.md

 This workflow successfully migrates a MySQL database from EC2 (IaaS) to RDS (PaaS) using AWS services.
 It demonstrates:
 - Database provisioning on EC2
-- Data backup and restoration
+- Data backup with `mysqldump`
-- Cloud database management in RDS
+- Data restoration into RDS
 - Verification of successful migration